|500MHz Arm®v4TE Arm9™TDMI CPU|

 The TS-7800 is a RoHS compliant Single Board Computer (SBC) based on a Marvell MV88F5182 500MHz ARM9 CPU.
 An internal 32-bit PCI bus provides a standard set of high-end on-board peripherals such as 10/100/1000 ethernet, dual SATA and dual High-Speed host USB 2.0.
 The TS-7800 features 128MB of DDR-RAM and 512MB of high-speed NAND flash.

 A Linux PC is recommended for development.
-For developers who use Windows, virtualized Linux using VMWare or virtualbox is recommended in order to make the full power of Linux available.
-The developer will need to be comfortable with Linux anyway in order to work with embedded Linux on the macrocontroller.
+For developers who use Windows, virtualized Linux using VMWare or similar are recommended in order to make the full power of Linux available.
+The developer will need to be comfortable with Linux anyway in order to work with embedded Linux on the target platform.
 The main reasons that Linux is useful are:

 - Linux filesystems on the microSD card can be accessed on the PC.